- GPS Tracking for Field Service

 Instead of guessing from a paper timesheet, you get a clear record tied to the job site.

-When I first tested GPS tracking with a field team, the difference was obvious right away.
+When I first tested GPS tracking for employees, the difference was obvious right away.
 A technician would arrive at a customer location, open the mobile app, and tap clock in.
 The system immediately saved the timestamp and the phone’s GPS coordinates.

 This is what people call location-verified attendance.
 The record shows the employee’s clock-in time together with the job-site location, which removes most of the confusion around remote work.